mraible/mongock-docs/site/v5/get-started/get-started.md

   <artifactId>mongodb-springdata-v3-driver</artifactId>
 </dependency>
 ```
-Mongock is not intrusive, rely the driver library's version on the developer.
+Mongock is not intrusive, relies the driver library's version on the developer.
 These libraries are injected with **scope provided**.

 ### 4- Create your migration script/class